Puerto Rican and Latinx Studies Course Design

 For PRLS 2005, I reached out to teachers in my network, inviting them to visit my class virtually.
 The arc of the course begins with the voices of Puerto Rican, Latinx, and Caribbean children through anthologies, videos from organizations, and local schools.
 We then look at research studies done with our communities in New York City.
 The second part of the course focuses on linguistic diversity, teaching, and family/community connections.
 Students create graphics with information on a group they select to support local schools with resources.
 The culminating project includes a paper with a curriculum action plan.

-Puerto Rican and Latino Studies 4410:
+Puerto Rican and Latinx Studies 4410:

 Bilingualism in the 21st century